-As Easter is a day behind us, the question arises: What just happened?
+As Easter arrives on Sunday with many churches forced to be closed, how can Christians embrace Easter from their homes?
 Easter comes and goes year after year, but should it be merely an annual event?
 What happened DAY BY DAY from Palm Sunday until “Easter”?
 Take time to see the following short videos that cover that time period.

 In this video, we begin a week-long study on the final days of Christ.
 By Friday, Jesus will be crucified, but truly His last days were no less difficult.
 Through this video series, I hope that we can all grow closer to His heart and truly understand the suffering of our Savior.